ABOUT ME

 “Healing has many endings, and many beginnings”

-Through my personal practice of Meditation, Breathwork, Reiki, and Hypnosis I began to develop an integrated system of using energy awareness, states of consciousness, and belief restructuring to support my ongoing recovery.
-I reconnected more deeply to my spiritual center and obtained professional training.
+Through my practices of Reiki, Breathwork, Hypnosis, Yoga Nidra, and Tantric Meditation I began to develop an integrated system of how to use energy awareness, states of consciousness, and belief restructuring to support my ongoing recovery.
+I reconnected more deeply to my spiritual center and began to develop my intuitive and mediumship capabilities to deepen my energy practice.
+I sought further professional training in these modalities to offer them responsibly to others.

 Keep reading to learn more: